 Peoples has pledged certain loans secured by one-to-four family and multifamily residential mortgages, commercial real estate and home equity lines of credit under a blanket collateral agreement to secure borrowings from the FHLB.
 Peoples also has pledged commercial loans to secure borrowings with the FRB.
-Loans pledged are summarized as follows at December 31:
+Loans pledged at December 31 are summarized in the following table:

-(Dollars in thousands) 2021 2020
+(Dollars in thousands) 2022 2021

-Loans pledged to FHLB \$ 769,863 \$ 740,584
+Loans pledged to FHLB \$ 783,843 \$ 769,863

-Loans pledged to FRB 294,728 107,340
+Loans pledged to FRB 339,005 294,728